 - During Case 2-1, as T.K is heading off on the underground train with his small squadron of mercenaries, the bike riding segment is completely cut, initialising the player on the train from the outset.

-- There are now a series of keys the player can find that'll unlock a number of safety deposit boxes (which reward a variety of goodies, including Zombrex) in the Fortune City vault located in Uranus Zone.
+- There are a series of keys the player can find that'll unlock a number of safety deposit boxes (which hold a variety of goodies, including Zombrex) in the Fortune City vault located in Uranus Zone.

 - The Money Hacker combo weapon also has a slightly slower deterioration rate.

-- Whenever looters are in close proximity, their theme will begin to play alerting the player.
+- Whenever looters are in close proximity, their new musical theme will begin to play alerting the player.

-- Littered through Fortune City are ''jump-scare zombies''; zombies that'll either hang around a corner, or pretend to be dead, then quickly strike at the player with a loud instrumental cue often catching the player off-guard.
+- Littered through Fortune City are ''jump-scare zombies'', zombies that'll either hang around a corner or pretend to be dead, then quickly strike at the player with a loud instrumental cue.

 - From the outset at level 1, Frank will be able to perform a small four-hit hand-to-hand combo, the Jump Kick, a charged Karate Chop and his roll--which also now features varying animations depending on what direction Frank will roll.

 - As Frank, certain standard weapons perform with different animations over Chuck's, including the baseball bat, 2x4, pick axe and many more.
-This can even lead to different Power attacks, such as the acoustic guitar featuring a lunge attack over its comedic smash-over-zombie attack.
+This can even lead to different Power attacks, such as the acoustic guitar featuring a lunge attack over its more comedic vertical smash attack.